 Everything as a service

-As manufacturers build out their IoT platforms and develop increased insight and access to the usage, performance and activity of a device, new business opportunities become available.
+As manufacturers build out their Internet of Things (IoT) platforms and develop increased insight and access to the usage, performance and activity of a device, new business opportunities become available.
 A company can track usage, replenish, maintain the equipment and provide more guaranteed availability for an end user.

 For some time now large earth moving equipment manufacturers are leasing equipment based on time.
 With IoT this can be varied based on actual usage to allow differentiated offerings and tailored packages based on the nature of a customer’s needs.
 “Holes in the ground as a service”!

-You need to understand how IoT can change your business and your category and move quickly to gain an advantage with this.
+You need to understand how the Internet of Things (IoT) can change your business and your category and move quickly to gain an advantage with this.
 You can be very sure that your competition is.

 A special thanks to Neil Hampshire for his contributions.